HipsterBrown/robo-wizard/packages/core/README.md

----
-sidebar_position: 1
----

-# Overview
+# Robo Wizard

-Robo Wizard is a library and collection of packages for building multi-step workflows backed by a state machine using [@xstate/fsm](https://xstate.js.org/docs/packages/xstate-fsm/).
+A library for building multi-step workflows backed by a state machine using [@xstate/fsm](https://xstate.js.org/docs/packages/xstate-fsm/).

-## Installation
+**Installation**

 This package is written in TypeScript so type definitions are included by default: